-- the Mobile Offshore Drilling Units and/or drill ships and their operations (drilling, testing, abandonment) in locations and water depths under consideration; - the size and types of vessels that will be used including navigation activities (i.e. routes, number and frequency of trips) and icebreaking activities (time of year, frequency, duration, expected start and end dates); - helicopters, including routes, number and frequency of trips; - vertical seismic profiling or any other in-water works to support the specific exploration wells under consideration, but excluding surveys potentially required to support the conduct of the EA (e.g. environmental baseline surveys) and surveys related to the broader delineation of resources (e.g. 2D seismic); - reagent requirements and uses (e.g. volumes, storage, types); - petroleum products (e.g. source, volume, storage); - the nature, composition and fate (e.g. areal extent) of drilling wastes (e.g. muds, cuttings) at various water depths and at various stages of drilling, including during riserless drilling and drilling with the marine riser in place, using dispersion modeling and the management or disposal of wastes (e.g. type and constituents of waste, quantity, treatment and method of disposal) including: - ✓ drilling muds, drill solids; - ✓ bilge and ballast water; - √ deck drainage; - ✓ cooling water;
+- the Mobile Offshore Drilling Unit(s) and/or drillships and their operations (drilling, testing, abandonment) in locations and water depths under consideration; - the size and types of vessels that will be used including navigation activities (i.e. routes, number and frequency of trips) and icebreaking activities (time of year, frequency, duration, expected start and end dates): - helicopters, including routes, number and frequency of trips; - vertical seismic profiling or any other in-water works (e.g. well evaluation and testing) to support the specific wells under consideration, but excluding surveys potentially required to support the conduct of the EA (e.g. environmental baseline surveys) and surveys related to the broader delineation of resources (e.g. use of 2D high-resolution reflection seismic, sub-bottom profilers, side-scan sonar, multi-beam echosounder, magnetometers); - reagent requirements and uses (e.g. volumes, storage, types); - petroleum products (e.g. source, volume, storage, oil composition and physical characteristics); - the nature, composition and fate (e.g. areal extent) of drilling wastes (e.g. muds, cuttings) at various water depths and at various stages of drilling, including during riserless drilling and drilling with the marine riser in place, using dispersion modeling; - the management or disposal of wastes (e.g. type and constituents of waste, quantity, treatment and method of disposal) including: - ✓ drilling muds, drill solids; - √ bilge and ballast water;

-- √ fire control system test water; - ✓ operational discharges from subsea systems and the installation of subsea systems; - ✓ sewage and food wastes; - ✓ well treatment or testing fluids; and - ✓ other operational discharges. - contributions to atmospheric emissions, including emissions profile (i.e. type, rate and source) for activities including routine or upset flaring, routine drilling, testing, shipping etc.; - sources and extent of light, heat and noise; - transfers of bulk materials (e.g. mud) and fuel; - number of employees and transportation of employees; - drinking and industrial water requirements (source, quantity required, need for water treatment); - energy supply (source, quantity); - waste disposal (types of waste, methods of disposal, quantity); and - components requiring construction or modification at the supply base(s) under consideration.
+- √ deck drainage; - √ cooling water; - √ fire control system test water; - ✓ operational discharges from subsea systems and the installation of subsea systems; - ✓ sewage and food wastes; - ✓ well treatment or testing fluids; and - ✓ other operational discharges. - contributions to atmospheric emissions, including emissions profile (i.e. type, rate and source) for activities including routine or upset flaring (including the contribution from any produced fluids that may be added to any flares), routine drilling, testing, shipping etc.; - sources and extent of light, heat and noise; - transfers of bulk materials (e.g. mud) and fuel; - number of employees and transportation of employees; - drinking and industrial water requirements (source, quantity required, need for water treatment); - energy supply (source, quantity); and - waste disposal (types of waste, methods of disposal, quantity).